Terra-Protocol/terra/Governance2.0.md

 fair, and resilient from its earliest stages.

-Initial Member Admission Protocol (IMAP)
+-Initial Member Admission Protocol (IMAP)

 IMAP defines how the first generation of governance participants enters Terra.
 It ensures that early governance is safe, aligned, and built on shared values.